 How to sort a list in Microsoft Excel

-In Microsoft Excel, you can use the Sort feature to perform many actions with lists of data.
+In Microsoft Excel, you can use the Sort feature to perform many actions with lists and tables of data.
 Users are generally looking alphabetize many text values or arrange a list of numbers in order from lowest to highest or from highest to lowest.
 To proceed, follow the instructions in the next section.

 Details on how to sort quickly are in the second section farther down the page.